Balancing Equations

 Next to the chemical formula for any reactant or product, you will find the state of the substance in brackets.

-As it is written, the equation indicates in a qualitative way what substances are consumed in the reaction and what new substances are formed.
+As they are written, chemical equations indicate in a qualitative way what substances are consumed in the reaction and what new substances are formed.
 To have quantitative information about the reaction, the equation must be balanced so that it conforms to the rules of the law of conservation of matter.
-That is, there must be and equal number of atoms of each element on the right-hand side of the equation as there are on the left-hand side.
+That is, there must be an equal number of atoms of each element on the right-hand side of the equation as there are on the left-hand side.

 $$H_2(g) + O_2(g) \rightarrow H_2O(l)$$